MiniZinc/libminizinc/en/sat.rst

 in the blank squares so that

-- Each blank square is "illuminated", that is can see a light through an uninterupted line of blank squares
+- Each blank square is "illuminated", that is can see a light through an uninterrupted line of blank squares
 - No two lights can see each other
 - The number of lights adjacent to a numbered filled square is exactly the number in the filled square.